PeterChou1/GSOC2024ClangDoc/Readme.md

 @tparam
 ```

-I like the overall design of the documentation although I think a good
+I like the overall design of the documentation although I dislike the fact that there isn't any navigable menu to jump around to the side of the page.

 #### What clang-doc can learn from Hdoc